 They do, however, have some pretty nasty side effects, which is why they are only used in extreme cases.

 Finally, we’re perhaps saving the best for last, as we take a look at Botox treatments.
 Botox is a compound which is incredibly popular in the beauty industry, and for good reason.
 This compound is injected into the skin, where it basically “freezes” lines and wrinkles, helping to create a younger, healthier, more vibrant appearance.
 However, it has other uses too, as you’re about to find out.

 When using Botox to treat excessive sweating, the compound is injected in and around the affected area, where it gets to work by blocking signals sent via the brain to sweat glands in your body, telling them to begin secreting sweat.

 One Botox injection can provide several months of protection against hyperhidrosis, which is why it’s proving to be such a popular treatment.
-When going with Botox injections, always use a reputable company, such as Dr Aesthetica, who have been in operation for a very long time, and have a stellar reputation in the health and beauty sectors.
+When going with Botox injections, always use a reputable company, such as Dr Aesthetica, who have been in operation for a very long time, can carry out the injection safely as well as give you safety tips, and have a stellar reputation in the health and beauty sectors.